Advance registration is required.

 Annandale Roadhouse

-Begin your reunion weekend on Friday night.
-This year the Class of 2013 hosts the Roadhouse for all returning alumni/ae.
-Enjoy complimentary bar food and beer and wine for purchase.
+Begin your Reunion Weekend on Friday night.
+Complimentary bar food, and beer and wine for purchase.
 Bring the whole family.

 Kline Commons patio